-In our analysis while using the RPM methodology we do not have used all 132 criteria η_k as in [14].
-Instead, we have selected only 24 criteria by choosing the indices $1, 2, 3, \ldots, 10, 11, 12, 18, 24, 30, 36, 48, 60, 72, \ldots, 120, 132.$ As a result, the computation time has dropped from around one hour for each problem to the order of seconds.
+In [14], we have used all criteria η_k in the model, with the result that the linear program had to contain a large number of constraints (132^2) .
+Here, we have limited the number of criteria η_k to 24, by choosing only the indices $1, 2, 3, \ldots, 9, 10, 11, 12, 18, 24, 30, 36, 48, 60, 72, \ldots, 120, 132$ from the full set of all indices.
+As a result, the computation time has dropped from around one hour for each problem to the order of seconds.
 At the same time, the ability to control the outcomes using the reservation levels has not deteriorated; we were able to obtain similar results with the reduced set of criteria as with the full set.

-For our approach the final input to the model consisted of the reservation and aspiration levels for the sums of ordered criteria.
+For all model versions, the final input to the model consisted of the reservation and aspiration levels for the sums of ordered criteria.
 For simplicity, all aspiration levels were set close to the optimum values of the criteria, and only reservation levels were used to control the outcome flows.
 One of the most significant parameters was the reservation level for the sum of all criteria (the network throughput).
 This value denoted by η_m^r was selected (varying) separately from the other reservation levels.
 All the other reservation levels were formed following the linearly increasing sequence of the ordered values with slope (step) r and where the reservation level for minimal flow was taken $\phi_1 = 1$.
-Hence, for the final criteria $\eta_k = \bar{\theta}k(\mathbf{x})$ representing the sums of ordered outcomes in model (16), the sequence of reservation levels increased quadratically (except from the last one).
+Hence, for the final criteria $\eta_k = \bar{\theta}k(\mathbf{x})$ representing the sums of ordered outcomes in model (17)-(19), the sequence of reservation levels increased quadratically (except from the last one).
 Thus, the three parameters have been used to define the reference distribution but we have managed to identify various fair and efficient allocation patterns by varying only two parameters: the reservation level η_m^r for the total throughput and the slope r for the linearly increasing sequence.